Joey Gallo Player Props: Twins vs. Orioles

-On Saturday, Joey Gallo (.242 on-base percentage in past 10 games, 62 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 4:05 PM ET.
+On Sunday, Joey Gallo (.655 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 12:05 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Orioles.
+He hit a home run while going 1-for-2 in his last game against the Orioles.

 Joey Gallo Game Info & Props vs. the Orioles